the-turing-way/the-turing-way/book/website/communication/comms-overview/comms-overview-accessibly.md

 * The colour of images needs to be considered for people with colour blindness and it is a must to include alternative text for all images.
 Also, consider what format is best for screen readers.
 * There are features you can use within most word processing and presentation software that can help you to edit your documents in this manner.
-These include being able to add alt text to any images, using the specific headings to help a screen reader move to different sections,
+These include being able to add alt text to any images and using the specific headings to help a screen reader move to different sections.
 * Microsoft Office has an accessibility checker so you can easily run this feature when your document or presentation is completed and make adjustments.
 * For more information about accessibility see [Ability Net](https://abilitynet.org.uk/) and their [guide to creating accessible documents](https://abilitynet.org.uk/factsheets/creating-accessible-documents-0).
 * There is also a useful [blog about alternative text](https://abilitynet.org.uk/news-blogs/five-golden-rules-compliant-alt-text)